learn-co-curriculum/fewpjs-advanced-asynchrony-in-javascript/README.md

 something to get done when you can make progress on other tasks.

 This approach is also what characterizes asynchrony.
-In a programming context, it means how a program handles events concurrently ("running together"), rather than consecutively ("running after").
-In the example above you are JavaScript: moving between the various food preparation tasks whenever what you're doing doesn't require your involvement.
-In the browser, while data is being fetched with `fetch()`, JavaScript lets the browser do other things (like animate .gifs or open a new tab).
+In a programming context, it means how a program handles events concurrently (Latin for "running together at the same time"), rather than consecutively (Latin for "running after each other").
+In the cooking example above you are like JavaScript: moving between the various food preparation tasks.
+You await signals that tell you one task is done ("beep-beep" from the microwave; the smell of burning rolls from the oven; a smart-speaker triggering your lasagna timer, etc).
+In the browser context , while data is being fetched with `fetch()`, JavaScript lets the browser do other things (like animate .gifs or open a new tab).